quananhle/Python/Software Engineering Practicing/Leetcode/Leetcode 75/Level 2/Day 11 - Graph | BFS | DFS/815. Bus Routes/README.md

             for stop in route:
                 graph[stop].add(bus)

         # Start from the source with 0 ticket to buy.
-Number of tickets to buy is the number of buses to take to reach target from source
         queue = collections.deque([(source, 0)])
         visited = set([source])

         while queue:
             stop, ticket = queue.popleft()
+            # Check if reached the target
             if stop == target:
+                # Number of tickets to buy is the number of buses to take to reach target from source
                 return ticket
             # Check every bus that goes to the current stop
             for bus in graph[stop]: